• Skip to primary navigation

 • Location

-See the best rated accommodations in Étretat
+See top rated accommodations in Étretat

-• Brief history
+• A brief history

 Built in the 17th century, it is dedicated to the Virgin Mary.